AlexisVM/Real-Estate/README.md

 ## How to Run

 The program is developed in python, so it is necessary to successfully run the code.
-Also it is needed the library "pandas" which can be installed with pip package manager.
+Also there are some packages needed, which can be installed with pip package manager. pip install:
+- pandas
+- sklearn
+- seaborn
 The steeps to run are the following:
 - Run RealEstateRegression.py
 -